Volkswagen ID.5 test drive: electric for the family

 volkswagen-id-5-vue-ensemble

-After the ID.4, Volkswagen is launching the ID.5, a coupé version of the electric SUV.
-But what are the strengths of this version?
+After the ID.4, Volkswagen is launching the ID.5, a coupé version of the Electric SUV.
+So what are the strengths of this version?
 Read our full review to find out.

 Just a few years ago, Volkswagen's ID range didn't exist.
-But since the arrival of the ID.3, the range has expanded rapidly, followed by the ID.4 and then the ID.6.
-A little later, it was the turn of the ID.5, not to mention the all-new ID.
+But since the arrival of the ID.3, the range has expanded rapidly, with the compact being followed by the ID.4 and then the ID.6.
+A little later, it was the turn of the ID.5 to see the light of day, not to mention of course the all-new ID.
 Buzz, recently unveiled.
-All in all, the Wolfsburg-based brand has worked hard to offer a complete range of trendy models.
-But did they really have a choice?
-Let's not forget that the European Union has voted to ban the sale of combustion-powered cars from 2035.
+All in all, the Wolfsburg-based brand has done a pretty good job of putting together a comprehensive range of trendy models.
+But did it really have a choice?
+Because, let's not forget, the European Union has voted a ban on the sale of internal combustion cars from 2035.

 Volkswagen, like all the others, must therefore adapt and develop its trendy range.
-In fact, the brand announced a few years ago that it would only be selling zero-emission models from this date onwards.
-So everything's under control.
-But from 2026 onwards, it will stop launching new vehicles equipped with internal combustion engines, marketing only those already existing, so that they can quietly finish their careers.
-This is the background to the Volkswagen ID.5, a coupé version of the ID.4 presented in 2020.
-A newcomer with very fashionable styling, but not the only one.
+In fact, the brand announced a few years ago that it would only be selling zero-emission models from this date.
+So everything is under control.
+But from 2026 onwards, it will stop launching new vehicles equipped with internal combustion engines, selling only those that already exist, so that they can quietly finish their careers.
+It was against this backdrop that the Volkswagen ID.5 was born, a coupé version of the ID.4, presented in 2020.
+A newcomer with a very fashionable style, but not the only one.

-The technical cousin of the Skoda Enyaq IV and Audi Q4 e-tron, this latest model is full of ambition, with its promising electric motor and familiar MEB platform.
-A true concentrate of technology, this ID.5 has everything to please on paper.
-And on the road?
-That's what we wanted to find out, by taking the wheel for a few days.
+Technical cousin of the Skoda Enyaq IV and others Audi Q4 e-tronThis latest model is full of ambition, with a highly promising electric motor and a familiar MEB platform.
+A real concentrate of technology, this ID.5 has everything to please on paper.
+But what about on the road?
+That's what we wanted to find out by driving it for a few days.

 Table of contents